Constanza

 That pulled a soft laugh from Constanza.
 She tilted her head.
 “You always this confident with strangers?”

-Constanza felt a warmth spread across her cheeks.
+Constanza felt warmth spread across her cheeks.
 “You’re ridiculous.”

 The girl shrugged, then finally stuck out her hand.
 “I’m Mel.
-Melanie Cox.
-I’m a Keeper on the soccer team here.”
+I’m a keeper on the soccer team here.”

 “Constanza,” she said, shaking her hand.